ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/best-practices.md

 #### Using Loggers with a LumberjackLog payload

-As seen in the [Log drivers](./log-drivers/) section, we can send extra info to our drivers using a `LumberjackLog#payload`.
+As seen in the [Drivers](./drivers/) section, we can send extra info to our drivers using a `LumberjackLog#payload`.

 The `LumberjackLogger` and `ScopedLumberjackLogger` provide a convenient interface for such a scenario.